spelufo/vesuvius-build/README.md

 Splits the scanned volume into cells of 500x500x500 voxels.
 A file is produced for each one `cell_yxz_YYY_XXX_ZZZ.tif`.

+### Masks

+Lots of cells in the grid don't have relevant data.
+Less than 50% for scroll_1_54.
+To avoid downloading cells without data, we can use a simple mask specifying those cell coordinates with data.
+I've compiled such a mask for scroll_1_54, in `masks/scroll_1_54_mask.csv`.

 ## The "small"